 Paid Ski Season in Romania

-Teach skiing and snowboarding in a growing winter resort
+Teach skiing in a growing winter resort

-Spend your ski season working as a ski or snowboard instructor in the breathtakingly beautiful resort of Poiana Brasov.
+Spend your ski season working as a ski instructor in the breathtakingly beautiful resort of Poiana Brasov.
 Founded by an Olympic skier and multiple national champion, this eminent school is looking for more instructors to join their successful and developing team.
-Poiana Brasov is Romania’s leading ski resort and the number of people coming to ski here is on the rise, many from all over Europe as well as Romania.
+Poiana Brasov is Romania’s leading ski resort and the number of people coming to ski here is on the rise, from all over Europe as well as Romania.
 Your English skills are a bonus, as often the main language for communication between instructor and pupils is English – any other language skills that you might have will also be useful.

 The ski season in Romania opens mid-December.
 You will head out to Romania at the beginning of the month for your ability assessment and training.
 After up to 2 weeks of training and upon successfully passing your qualification, you will be employed at the ski school up until the end of the season in mid-March.